kmehant/API-Key-Handler-NodeJS/README.md

 ## Design

-`apiGenHandler` handler Class warps all the required functions and data.
+`apiGenHandler` handler Class wraps all the required functions and data.
 Spawning a server will create a single `apiGenHandler` object which holds the data until the lifetime of the server.
 Finally wrapped with Express to act as a server.

 <hr>